Alpaca Farming | Homesteading

 The best thing for the organic alpaca farmer and homesteader is the alpaca manure and their toilet habits.
 Alpacas are very obliging in that they choose one place to relieve themselves and soon you have a manure heap of good, non-smelling, slow-releasing manure which is ideal for your vegetables, orchards and flower gardens.

 Alpacas are cud-chewers, therefore they need pasture and hay.
 An acre of pasture will support 5-10 animals.
-They are both browers and grazers so will also nibble on shrubs and bushes.
-Because they are economical in what they eat, they actually don't cost anymore to feed than your average farm dog.
+They are both browsers and grazers so will also nibble on shrubs and bushes.
+Because they are economical in what they eat, alpaca food doesn't cost anymore than it would to feed your average farm dog.

-One important rule to remember is to introduce any changes to the diet gradually over a period of a couple of weeks.
+How to raise alpacas successfully with few health problems when they first arrive onto your farm is to introduce any changes to the diet gradually over a period of a couple of weeks.
 This way the microbes in the gut have time to adjust to any feed changes.

 Always make sure that your alpacas have shade and water at all times.
 Shade created by trees, shade cloth or better still, a tall barn that will give shelter and ventilation.
 Having fans fitted is also a solution in areas of high heat and humidity.